Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 conda clean --all -y
 ```

-In case you won't be needing `shovill` in the future you can delete these environments with:
+In case you won't be needing `shovill` in the future you can delete the `shovill` environment with:

 ```
 conda remove -n shovill_env --all -y